 As in any major city, you should always exercise caution.
 Some of the potentially hazardous situations in Sydney may involve venomous creatures like snakes, ticks and spiders.
 Shark attacks are not that common, but they are a threat to surfers, which is why it's recommended to swim and surf only on netted beaches and avoid secluded ones.

 But don't let this discourage you from seeing this incredible part of the world.
 It's highly unlikely you'll stumble upon venomous creatures in Sydney.
 Chances are you'll only hear about them.
-As for the weather, the risk of natural disasters in Sydney, NSW, is low to medium.
-There is a low likelihood of storms, floods, fires and tsunamis.
 You're more likely to suffer from sunburns than anything else, so make sure to wear sunscreen and stay hydrated.

 Although one of the safest cities in the world, one can not be too careful when it comes to security, which is why it's important to read a few articles about the city you're visiting.
 And while no safety guide is perfect, these safety tips will help you make the most out of your vacation in this exciting city.
 Whether you're an experienced traveler or not, don't forget to check your government's official travel guidelines before you make any bookings.